Equipment deliveries to a major farm show are being impractically restricted in the heart of farm country, say trucking companies.

 “We (Reflection Transport) have done this for years and this is new for us,” he said.

-Moir delivered his loads in the morning of June 15, one day ahead of the event’s preview day.
+Moir delivered his loads in this morning, one day ahead of the event’s preview day.

 “It was tight,” he said.